dPys/nxbench/README.md

 ## Acknowledgments

-- NetworkX community for the core graph library
+- NetworkX community for the core graph library and dispatching support
-- NetworkRepository.com for dataset access
+- NetworkRepository.com for harmonized dataset access
 - ASV team for benchmark infrastructure

 ## Contact